Health screenings for men ages 18 to 39

 CHOLESTEROL SCREENING

-Repeat cholesterol screening should take place:
+Repeat cholesterol screening should take place more often if:

 DENTAL EXAM